xinyuelucylu/-ITEC4012_TermProject_Backend/README.md

 2. In the terminal, ensure you are in the -ITEC4012_TermProject_Backend/frontend folder.
 Run npm install in the terminal.
 If you are on a lab computer, you may need to run the following:

 3. Run the frontend with npm start in the terminal.
+You can now view it through http://localhost:3000/